Skip to main content

 Cons of living with a beagle

 • For safety reasons, training experts recommend always leashing beagles when out on walks.
-The danger is that an off-leash hound will pick up a scent and get lost.
+The danger is that an off-leash hound will pick up a scent and get lost while tracking it.

 • Beagles are pack animals and love company.
 If left alone for too long, they can suffer from separation anxiety and become destructive in the house.